 From Louis Jenkins' poem, It Was a Snake

 Marlea Evans: Introducing myself to readers with an eclectic group of true stories, some written in the 1990’s, some in a poetic style, and some brand new in essay mode, Seventy is the New Sixty Nine stands simply for the fact that I can no longer take twenty years off of my age and get away with it.
-As for the subtitle, I can hear a reader saying, "that doesn’t sound very inviting.”
-I understand, even being smart-assed or ironic about it, why would anyone want to embrace age, madness and misanthropy?
+As for the subtitle, I understand, even being smart-assed or ironic about it, why would anyone want to embrace age, madness and misanthropy?
 An antidote to positive thinking?
 If you are tired like I am of "follow your dream," and "you can be anything," proliferating the airwaves like religious mantras, and you'd like to read about a person's long work of finding out what that really means, then, "I'm your man."

 Of AGE, I have no choice.
 Here I am, over seventy, a little Botox, a smidgen of Juviderm and even the strength of my young attitude is just not cutting it anymore.
 I don’t look a day over sixty-nine.
 I am deluded sometimes, like one of my favorite New Yorker cartoons: a large glass of hot fudge sundae looks in the mirror and sees a svelte, fresh green-topped carrot.

-Of MADNESS, the opposite of sanity (whatever that is), I’ve lingered around the edges of it since I was a teen, suffering what I call metabolic depression, scattered thinking, running from one thing to another; hospitalized for two weeks in my late 20’s, I'be been wrestling the demon since.
+Of MADNESS, the opposite of sanity (whatever that is), I’ve lingered around the edges of it since I was a teen, suffering what I call metabolic depression, scattered thinking, running from one thing to another; hospitalized for two weeks in my late 20’s, I've been wrestling the demon since.
 To be human is to be aware, unable to understand what that awareness means, and therefore, to be mad.